XENON1T/Xephyr/README.md

 - python >=3  (used for the package manager)
 - if you use Anaconda ROOT, you will pay for your sins :fire:.

-# Quick Start:
-### To load the library simply do:
-<code> root -l loadXephyr.C </code>

-# SR1 Example:

-you find the SR1 Xephyr package (with some instruction on how to use it) in [here](https://github.com/XENON1T/SR1Results/tree/master/StatisticalAnalyses/xephyr_sr1_likelihood).
-However this is a quite complex example, I'd suggest to start from the `docs` and from the tutorials in the folder `notebooks`

 # Setting Up on Midway2
 ### I couldn't manage on Midway1, the following works only on Midway2